cyrealtype/Alice/README.md

 having widened proportions, open aperture, and soft rounded features.
 Perfect for long meditative text-setting and headlines.

-This is in fact Ksenia's first typeface, as part of her diploma project at the Type & Typography course in Moscow, Russia.
+Alice is Ksenia's first typeface, as part of her diploma project at the Type & Typography course in Moscow, Russia.

 Released by Cyreal with help from Gayaneh Bagdasaryan and Alexei Vanyashin.